RetroDECK/ES-DE/USERGUIDE.md

 **Kidgame** _(files only)_

 A flag to mark whether the game is suitable for children.
-This will be applied as a filter when starting ES in 'Kid mode'.
+This will be applied as a filter when starting ES-DE in 'Kid mode'.

 **Hidden**